 The Mona M03 is a single-motor front-wheel drive car.
 Buyers can choose between 140 kW/225 Nm or 160 kW/250 Nm.
 The LFP battery pack is sourced from BYD FinDreams.
 The 140 kW model is mated to a 51.8 kWh battery for a 515 km range.
 The 160 kW model has a 62.2 kWh unit for a max range of 620 kilometers.
 The price range of the M03 is 119.900 – 155.800 yuan ($16.8K – 21.9K).

 The liftback opens high and wide.
-The luggage space is 621 liters, which is more than a Tesla Model 3.
+The luggage space is 621 liters, much more than in a Tesla Model 3.
 Xpeng claims that there is enough space for “one 28-inch + four 20-inch suitcases”.
-With the rear seats down, space goes up to 1603 liters.
+With the rear seats down, the space goes up to 1603 liters.
 It doesn’t have a frunk.
 Well, I was positively impressed by the Mona M03.
-Lot of car for the cash, and it didn’t feel like a budget car, at all.
+A lot of car for the cash, and it didn’t feel like a budget car at all.

 The Xpeng X9 MPV

 BIG!
-Whenever I see one of these, I am always surprised again by the vehicle’s vastness.
-The Xpeng X9 seven-seat MPV was launched in late 2023, it is the first MPV of the Xpeng brand.
-It is enormous: 5293/1988/1785, with a 3160 wheelbase.
+Whenever I see one of these, I am always surprised by the vehicle’s vastness.
+The Xpeng X9 seven-seat MPV was launched in late 2023; it is the first MPV of the Xpeng brand.
+Size: 5293/1988/1785, with a 3160 wheelbase.
 The design is rather aggressive, with a mean-looking snout with black light units.
 The drag coefficient is a relatively low 0.227 Cd.

 The interior is so spacious that kids may get lost!
-The design is minimalist again, but very luxurious.
+Design is minimalist again, but very luxurious.
 It has a super-sized two-spoke steering wheel, a 10.25-inch driver’s display, a 17.3-inch (!) touch screen, and a 21.4-inch fold-down screen for the passengers in the rear.

 The Xpeng X9 has a 2/2/3 seat setup.
 The seats on the second row are majestic, with two armrests, leg rests, footrests, a massage function, heating and cooling, tray tables, and of course…